The Ultimate Guide To Custom Wood Range Hoods

 Wood Range Hood Customization

 Now that you’ve seen our pricing is the real deal, you can take some time to consider your customization options.
-We have six standard styles to choose from, all of which can be tailored to your specific measurements.
+We have nine standard styles to choose from, all of which can be tailored to your specific measurements.

 Straight Range Hood Styles